Gumbel Counterfactual Generation From Language Models: Introduction

 Counterfactual analysis, as defined by Pearl, is challenging because it requires describing the system of interest through a causal model that enables counterfactual reasoning.
-In this paper, we address this challenge for LMs by turning to generalized structural equation models \citep[GSEMs;][]{Halpern_Peters_2022}.
-GSEMs break down the statistical model into \emph{exogenous} variables, which account for latent randomness, and \emph{endogenous} variables, which are deterministic once the exogenous ones are fixed.
-To frame LMs as GSEMs, we apply the Gumbel-max trick \citep{gumbel1954statistical}, which separates the deterministic computation of next-symbol logits from the sampling process.\footnote{This approach has been explored in reinforcement learning \citep{pmlr-v97-oberst19a}, but to our knowledge, not in language modeling.
-As we show, the infinite outcome space in LMs requires special handling not needed in finite domains.} While sampling from the categorical softmax distribution over the model is not generally identifiable \citep{pmlr-v97-oberst19a}, we note that under a certain assumption---sampling by additive noising of the logits---the resulting model is identifiable, that is, it defines a unique counterfactual distribution (\cref{sec:identifiability}).
+In this paper, we address this challenge for LMs by turning to structural equation models \citep[SEMs;][]{wright1921correlation, haavelmo1944probability}.
+SEMs break down a probabilistic model into \emph{exogenous} variables, which account for latent randomness, and \emph{endogenous} variables, which are deterministic once the exogenous ones are fixed.
+To frame LMs as SEMs, we turn to the Gumbel-max trick \citep{gumbel1954statistical}, which separates the deterministic computation of next-symbol logits from the sampling process.
+This approach has been explored in reinforcement learning \citep{pmlr-v97-oberst19a}, but has not yet been considered in the language modeling domain.
+Indeed, we discuss later, the infinite outcome space of LMs requires special attention that is not needed in finite domains.
+Additionally, we highlight that the SEM derived from the Gumbel parameterization of an LM is not unique---while some parameterizations are unnatural \citep[\S 3.1]{pmlr-v97-oberst19a}, there are several natural choices to model an LM causally.
+We argue for Gumbel counterfactual generation by appealing to the classic Thurstone discriminal process \citep{thurstone1927psychophysical},\footnote{Assuming the Thurstonian model of decision-making, equivalent to Luce's axiom of choice \citep{Cane1960IndividualCB}, makes the causal process behind an LM \emph{identifiable} and is identical to having been generated through Gumbel noise.
+However, our appeal to Thurstone is most concretely an appeal to precedent, aligning with its established role in modeling decision-making and preference aggregation in previous work.} and because its simplicity paves the way for other choices beyond Gumbel noise \citep{lorberbom2021learning, haugh2023counterfactual}.\looseness=-1